andgate/noggin/docs/FEATURES.md

 ### Practice Feed

-The Practice Feed is the heart of the Noggin interface, guiding users through their study sessions.
+The Practice Feed guides users through their study sessions by surfacing modules ready for review.

-- **Module Cards**:
+- **Module Overview**:
-  Each loaded module appears as a card in the feed, showing its name and overall status.
+  Displays each loaded module with its name and overall status.

-- **Simple Prioritization**:
+- **Prioritization Logic**:
-  Modules are highlighted based on factors like time since last review, encouraging natural spaced repetition.
-There are no forced schedules—users remain in control.
+  Highlights modules based on review timing to encourage spaced repetition, allowing users to manage their own schedules.

 - **Focus and Flexibility**:
   With a single click, users can open a quiz from a chosen module or review their past submissions.